m110h/protopuddlepp/README.md

 A simulator of cells world.
 It is a remake of the original ProtoPuddle with an unique base of source code.

 ## External
-ProtoPuddle++ uses next external projects:
+ProtoPuddle++ uses external projects enumerated below:
 1. https://github.com/wxWidgets/wxWidgets/releases/tag/v3.1.3
 2. https://github.com/effolkronium/random